 [Amended 1-11-2014 by Ord.
 No. 708]

-F. All subcontractors shall be identified when applying for a building permit, and all contractors and subcontractors shall be properly licensed in the Town of Dewey Beach prior to beginning work.
+F. All subcontractors shall be identified when applying for a building permit, and all contractors and subcontractors shall be properly licensed in the State of Delaware and theTown of Dewey Beach prior to beginning work.

 G. No building permits or certificates of occupancy shall be issued until all past violations have been corrected.